 If you are interested in seeing the original recipe which inspired this post, the book in which it appears, and which I mentioned above, is The Great Book of Chinese Cooking by Pierre Antolini.
 This is a terrific book with lots of interesting recipes and picture and I must have spent hours over the years browsing through it.

-Sadly, my copy became very decrepit and I abandoned during a long distance move, but you can still find it at Amazon periodically.
+Sadly, my copy became very decrepit and I abandoned during a long-distance move, but you can still find it at Amazon periodically.
+It is probably the sort of book that will only appeal to serious cooks and cook book collectors, but it is well worth obtaining a copy.
 The price varies from time to time, but there are good deals to be had…